trystanzj/trystanzj.github.io/adsf/configuration.md

 The Farly ADSF has two primary configuration files.

 * **/etc/farly/farly.conf**  Is the primary configuration file.
-It contains the database connection information and refers to the secondary configuration files.
+It contains the database connection information and refers to the secondary Farly ADSF configuration files.

 * **/etc/farly/logging.conf** Is a Log::Log4perl configuration file used by the Farly ADSF.